amogh2004/Image-Processing/README.md

 ### Handwriting Recognition 2
 Using the MNIST data set, a collection of 70,000 handwriting samples of numbers 0-9, we predict which number each handwritten image represents using a Convolutional Neural Network that's better suited for image processing.
 CNN's are less sensitive to where in the image the pattern is that we're looking for.

+### Transfer Learning
+Using the ResNet50 model, trained on the imagenet data set, in order to quickly classify new images.
+The ResNet50 pre-trained CNN expects inputs of 224x224 resolution, and will classify objects into one of 1,000 possible categories.